open-guides/og-aws/README.md

 -	📒 [Homepage](https://aws.amazon.com/batch/) ∙ [Documentation](https://aws.amazon.com/documentation/batch/) ∙ [FAQ](https://aws.amazon.com/batch/faqs/) ∙ [Pricing](https://aws.amazon.com/batch/pricing/)
 - AWS Batch is a service that offers an environment to run batch computing jobs.
 The service dynamically provisions the optimal compute resources needed by the jobs based on their resource requirements, and can scale up to hundreds of thousands of jobs.
 - These batch workloads have access to all other AWS services and features.
-- AWS Batch, coupled with spot instances can help run the jobs when appropriate capacity is available, providing higher utilization of compute resources.
+- AWS Batch, coupled with spot instances can help run the jobs when appropriate capacity is available, providing optimal utilization of compute resources.
-- The batch workloads, or jobs, are defined as a docker image.
-These images are pushed to the EC2 Container Registry.
-Along with the image, AWS Batch needs their memory requirement and vCPUs.
+- The batch workloads are built as a docker image.
+These images are then pushed to the EC2 Container Registry.
-- These workloads are executed on a Compute Environment, which is a collection of compute resources that the jobs run on.
+- A Job Definition has the workload's docker image URI, and also lets the users specify the environment details like vCPUs, memory, volume mappings, environment variables, parameters, and the job's IAM role.
+- The Compute Environments are EC2 clusters that provide the runtime for the batch workloads to execute in.
 - AWS Batch provides managed, as well as unmanaged compute environments.
 The Managed Environments are provisioned and managed by AWS, while the Unmanaged Environments are managed by the customers.
+- The Job Definitions are submitted to Job Queue(s) for execution.
+Each queue has a priority, and has at least one Compute Environment associated with it.
 - AWS Batch uses ECS to execute the containerized jobs.

 ### Batch Tips

-- AWS Batch supports prioritization of jobs.
+- AWS Batch supports prioritization of jobs via the Job Queue Priority.
 Higher the number - higher the priority.
 - AWS Batch supports VPC.
 - A Compute Environment is essentially an ECS Cluster.
 - There is no additional cost for AWS Batch.
 You only pay the cost associated with the AWS Services being used - like EC2 Instances and any resources consumed by the batch jobs.